 How can this happen?
 It’s simple.
 We live life haphazardly.
 We never take the time or make the effort to define what happiness means to us.
-We try this or that hoping that one day we land on the thing or things that will bring us happiness.
-Unfortunately, true happiness is almost impossible to find through trial and error.
+We try this or that hoping one day we land on the thing or things that will bring us happiness.
+However, true happiness is almost impossible to find through trial and error.

 Live The Simple Life You Dream About leads us through the process of simplifying our lives.
 By refocusing our priorities and our limited resources on the people, activities, and things that give our lives meaning, we can find the happiness we are seeking.
 Get your copy here.

-Be sure to join our mailing list where you can receive discounts, special offers and periodic updates from Simple Life Publishing.
+Be sure to join our mailing list where you can receive discounts, special offers, and periodic updates from Simple Life Publishing.

 Also, be sure to pick up a copy of the free report “101 Ideas That Will Simplify Your Life!”

-May your life be filled with purpose, the tranquility of simple living and the happiness and success you absolutely deserve!
+May your life be filled with purpose, the tranquility of simple living, and the happiness and success you absolutely deserve!